 Conclusion

-In summary, accurate use of provider type codes remains vital in 2025.
-CMS updates—such as new dental and epileptologist specialties—change how you must enroll providers and submit claims.
-Therefore, review provider tables now, match taxonomy codes, and train your team on the 2025 code list.
+In summary, accurate use of provider type codes and understanding acceptable physician specialty types for risk adjustment data submission remains vital in 2025.
+CMS updates—such as new dental and epileptologist specialties, which impact medicare specialty codes 2025—change how you must enroll providers and submit claims.
+Therefore, review provider tables now, match NPI Taxonomy codes, and train your team on the 2025 code list.
 This ensures compliance, reduces denials, and supports proper risk-adjustment.